markqvist/RNode_Firmware/Console/source/index.md

 <td style="vertical-align:middle;"><b>Hello!</b><br/>
 You have connected to the <b>RNode Bootstrap Console</b>.<br/>
 <br/>
-This repository contains all the tools, software and information necessary to bootstrap networks and communications systems based on Reticulum.<br/>
+The tools and information contained in this RNode will allow you to replicate the design, build more RNodes and grow your communications ecosystems.<br/>
 <br/>
-The tools and information contained in this RNode will also allow you to replicate the design, build more RNodes and grow your communications ecosystems.
+This repository also contains tools, software and information necessary to bootstrap networks and communications systems based on Reticulum and RNodes.
 </td>
 <td width="33%" style="vertical-align:middle;">
 <img src="{ASSET_PATH}gfx/rnode_iso.png" width="100%"/></td>